Pharmaceutical Affairs Act

 Article 5

-The term "drugs for dined trials" as used in this Act shall refer to the drugs whose therapeutic efficacy and safety are not yet verified and which are provided for exclusive use in the pharmacological assessment of toxicity on animals or in clinical trials.
+The term “investigational medicaments” as used in this Act shall refer to the medicaments whose therapeutic efficacy and safety are not yet verified and which are provided for exclusive use in the pharmacological assessment of toxicity on animals or clinical trials.

 Article 6

-The term "drugs" as used in this Act shall refer to any of the following raw materials and preparations:
+The term “drugs” as used in this Act shall refer to any of the following active pharmaceutical ingredients and pharmaceutical preparations:

-1. Drugs which are listed in the Chinese Pharmacopoeia, or in the Pharmacopoeia of other countries, the official National Formularies or any of their supplements recognized by the central competent health authority;
+1. Drugs that are listed in the Chinese Pharmacopoeia, the Pharmacopoeia of other countries, the official National Formularies, or any of their supplements recognized by the central competent health authority;

-2. Drugs which are not included in the preceding Sub-paragraph but are used in diagnosing, curing, alleviating or preventing the diseases of human beings;
+2. Drugs that are not included in the preceding subparagraph but are used in diagnosing, treating, alleviating, or preventing the diseases of human beings;

 3. Other drugs which are sufficient to affect the body structure and physiological functions of human beings; or